MCMi460/OpenEmuRPC/README.md

+# OpenEmuRPC

 A simple application that provides your current OpenEmu game as an RPC state in Discord via [PyPresence](https://github.com/qwertyquerty/pypresence).
+Only available for MacOS, as is [OpenEmu](https://openemu.org/).

 ## How to use
 Unzip and open the latest x86_64 version from the [releases tab](https://github.com/MCMi460/OpenEmuRPC/releases)